 A well-established grove of Red Margin Bamboo can also produce a profusion of fresh shoots.
 Not every species has edible shoots, but this variety is known to be very tasty.
 You can pickle the shoots to make something similar to sauerkraut, or you can boil and dice them to add to stir fry or other Asian dishes.
 For bamboo farmers, the edible shoots offer one more way to cash in on their crop.

 Like any bamboo farming, one of the chief benefits is bamboo’s ability to replenish.
-As the culms are cut down, the roots endure, so there’s no need to start new plants.
+As the culms are cut down, the rhizomes endure, so there’s no need to start new plants.
 Not only that, but unlike trees, the bamboo root systems continue to store their carbon even after the harvest.
 Economically and ecologically, it just makes sense.

 Learn more